conjuncts/gmft/README.md

 ### Few dependencies

-Many pdf extractors require detectron2, poppler, paddleocr, tesseract etc., many of which require additional external installation.
+Many pdf extractors require detectron2, poppler, paddleocr, tesseract etc., which may require external installation.
 Detectron2 is particularly difficult to install on windows.
 OCR models may require tesseract or paddleocr.

 gmft can be installed in one line: `pip install gmft`.
 But it may help to have [transformers](https://pypi.org/project/transformers/) and pytorch preinstalled.